Official websites use .mil

 I applaud your continued support leading to our success in protecting the environment.
 Our commitment to environmental protection is the right thing to do, and it is critical for the long-term sustainment of the base.

-- Col. Lawrence Sullivan, 20th Fighter Wing commander
+- Col. Lawrence Sullivan, former 20th Fighter Wing commander

 2020 Shaw AFB commitment to environmental protection